GoogleCloudPlatform/firebase-extensions/firestore-genai-chatbot/README.md

 * Google AI API Key: If you have selected Google AI as your provider, then this parameteris required.
 If you have instead selected Vertex AI, then this parameter is not required, and application default credentials will be used.

-* Gemini model: Input the name of theWhich Gemini model you would like to use.
+* Gemini model: Input the name of the Gemini model you would like to use.
 To view available models for each provider, see: [Vertex AI Gemini models](https://cloud.google.com/vertex-ai/docs/generative-ai/learn/models), [Google AI Gemini models](https://ai.google.dev/models/gemini)

 * Firestore Collection Path: Used to store conversation history represented as documents.
 This extension will listen to the specified collection(s) for new message documents.